A non-custodial wallet for digital currency: design challenges and opportunities: Introduction

 Money is deeply embedded in many areas of society, connecting social, economic, and political discourse~\cite{ingham2020money}.
 It is considered a social technology~\cite{ingham1996money} used by millions of people at any given time.
 With the advent of the digital economy and the decreasing use of money in its tangible state of cash~\cite{ward2019understanding} in favour of digital representations stored on physical devices and accessible through software, our understanding of money continually evolves and adapts.
 The rise of cryptocurrency heralds a significant shift in the popular perception and use of money, with thousands of digital coins being produced for various applications~\cite{Gomzin2022} and acting as unregulated forms of money on trading platforms.

-Governments and central banks worldwide are looking to harness technologies and concepts similar to those used in cryptocurrency to create a sovereign digital ‘coin’ known as Central Bank Digital Currency (CBDC).
-Just as central banks have managed the distribution and redemption of money in the form of cash for centuries, CBDC offers the chance to do the same with digital assets.
-Several countries are currently trialling, testing, or discussing CBDC as a form of money within their economies.
-This means that millions of people could soon be interacting with these coins as a legitimate and institutionally backed form of currency.
-The Bank of England and the HM Treasury are some of the latest to engage in CBDC discussions~\cite{UKDigitalPound2023}.

-CBDC provides an opportunity for designers to incorporate properties of established forms such as the anonymity of cash or the digital convenience of debit - things that people value.
+Digital currency provides an opportunity for designers to incorporate properties of established forms such as the anonymity of cash or the digital convenience of debit - things that people value.
 However, it is still up for debate whether people will use these ‘coins’.
-Some versions of CBDC may only be used on the wholesale market and not by everyday people.
-Because of the complexity intrinsic to retail forms of money~\cite{panetta2022demystifying}, infrastructural changes and diverse human perspectives will be crucial in the design of CBDC if it is to be used on a daily basis for retail transactions.
-Retail CBDC requires an understanding of the diverse needs of potential users.
+Some versions of digital currency may only be used on the wholesale market and not by everyday people.
+Because of the complexity intrinsic to retail forms of money~\cite{panetta2022demystifying}, infrastructural changes and diverse human perspectives will be crucial in the design of digital currency if it is to be used on a daily basis for retail transactions.
+The use of digital currency for retail purposes requires an understanding of the diverse needs of potential users.
 However, the discourse surrounding this digital ‘coin’ often overlooks the user angle~\cite{abramova2022can} and focuses mainly on its technical details~\cite{auer2021cbdc}.
-All scenarios of CBDC need to be understood and methods, technologies, and systems must be in place to store, validate, and operate its usage within varying transactional scenarios.
+All scenarios of digital currency should be well-understood and appropriate methods, technologies, and systems must be in place to store, validate, and operate its usage within varying transactional scenarios.
 This means the design corpus around this new form of currency will be complex and must encompass technical infrastructure along with user narratives.